Paying for College 101

 A Guide to funding your education

 Know your options: Some options for paying for post-secondary education are savings, bursaries, scholarships, student loans and student lines of credit.
-Many students use a combination of these.
+Most students use a combination of these.

-- Scholarships are awarded to students on the basis of academic merit and do not need to be paid back.
+Scholarships are awarded to students on the basis of academic merit or other specific criteria and do not need to be paid back.

 Know your education costs: Many students underestimate how much money they will need for their education.
 As you are working out how much money you’ll need to fund your post-secondary education, remember to account for costs over and above basic tuition such as books, student fees, transportation, student housing or rent, food, travel costs for going home for holidays and costs associated with extra-curricular activities.

 Do your research: Do an inventory of financial assets available to you.
 Research options for the best possible plan.
-Consult with the college Business Administrator.
+Consult with the college Director of Finance.